patrickm663/claim-prediction-in-julia/README.md

 The ANN comprises of 23 input neurons, one hidden layer with 10 neurons and a tanh activation function, and a single output neuron with a sigmoid activation function.
 ADAM is used as its optimiser using default parameters.
 The ANN is trained on 2'000 epochs.

 ## TODO
-Further development is underway to handle class imbalance and package dependency issues creating when attempting to install an unmaintained sampling package.
+Further development is underway to handle class imbalance.
+Current model results suggest the model only picks the majority class.